akdev/CodeChallange/README.md

 # Introduction

-This is a golang implementation of the Emerald Cloud Lab [coding challange](challange.md).
+This is a golang implementation of a [coding challange](challange.md).

 ## Usage